core-interaction/core-interaction.github.io/topic/css/index.md

-We haven’t even talked about that first C!
-Remember, it stands for *[cascading](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Cascade_and_inheritance)*.
+We haven’t even talked about that first *C*!
+Remember, it stands for [*cascading*](https://developer.mozilla.org/en-US/docs/Web/CSS/Cascade).
 This means that when there is a tie (like two classes applying the same property), the *lowest* rule wins—literally the one further down within a CSS document, or within a style tag.
 If you have multiple CSS documents with `<link>` element, the lower linked document will “win.”

 ```css
 .note {